####

 Namibia is one of the least densely populated countries in Africa, with a population of just 2.1 million people.
 The majority (80%) live in rural areas, but there are also large cities like Windhoek, the capital city and home to about half a million residents.

-See also How much does a nintendo switch cost in Namibia?
+See also How much do supply chain managers earn in Namibia?

 In comparison to countries like South Africa or Nigeria which have populations exceeding 50 million each, Namibia’s numbers are small—and it makes sense when you consider that most of its land is desert and arid regions unsuitable for agriculture or habitation by humans.